 The data are also useful for helping researchers to better understand the differences and similarities between the food supply data and the National Health and Nutrition Examination Survey (NHANES), which measures foods actually consumed by individuals.
 The food pattern equivalent estimates allow researchers to compare the amount and types of food available in the food supply with information from NHANES on actual food intakes by Americans.

 In addition to providing estimates of per capita intake, the loss assumptions embedded in the Loss-Adjusted Food Availability Data Series have been used by ERS over time to estimate food loss at the retail and consumer levels in the United States.
-Food loss represents the edible amount of food, postharvest, that is available for human consumption but is not consumed for any reason; food waste occurs when an edible item goes unconsumed as a result of human action or inaction, as in food discarded by retailers due to color or appearance and plate waste by consumers.
+Food loss represents the edible amount of food, postharvest, that is available for human consumption but is not consumed for any reason; it includes cooking loss and natural shrinkage (such as moisture loss); loss from mold, pests, or inadequate climate control; and food waste.
 Summary tabulations for losses on-farm and between the farm and retailer cannot be estimated due to data limitations for some of the food groups.
 Two articles on food loss (also cited in Background and history of food loss estimates) form the foundation of ERS's estimates in the Loss-Adjusted Food Availability Data Series:

 - "Estimating and Addressing America's Food Losses" (1997), and

 - A Dietary Assessment of the U.S. Food Supply: Comparing Per Capita Food Consumption with Food Guide Pyramid Serving Recommendations (1998).

 Fulfilling a request by the House of Representatives, Committee on Appropriations (H.R.
 106-619), ERS published the report, Plate Waste in School Nutrition Programs: Final Report to Congress (2002).
 The report reviewed the literature on plate waste in school nutrition programs, particularly the National School Lunch Program (NSLP), to determine the level of plate waste in these programs, factors that contribute to plate waste, and strategies that may reduce waste.
 (Also see a related article, "Several Strategies May Lower Plate Waste in School Feeding Programs"(2002).